OVERVIEW

 A local and independently run operation to the south of the Jim Walter mines was the Kodiak Mine near Helena, AL. This mine worked the Kodiak coal seam and consisted of a long spur off the NS Birmingham- Selma secondary main line at Gurnee Junction, AL (originally part of the L&N Birmingham mineral Belt).
 The branch was part of a loop toward the old GM&O Moline Branch off its Tuscaloosa to Montgomery mainline. built by the L&N Railroad as part of the Alabama Mineral Belt around Greater Birmingham, it was truncated and eventually the trackage from Gurnee Jct to the Kodiak mine was all that remained.
 The Moline branch was removed completely in the 1990s around the same time IC abandoned the Tuscaloosa- Montgomery main.
 The Gurnee Jct branch historically reached several smaller mines and at one time was a coal outlet for the GM&O via its Moline branch during and after WW2.
 As they closed, only the remaining few miles from Kodiak Mine to the present NS Selma District is in place.
 Kodiak mine ran in the 1990s and fell idle.
 It was sold and resold to various operators including Australian Atilla Resources who had plans to restart the operation in 2011.
 After clearing much of the mine site, little else was done leaving a former SP unit used as the tipple shifter rusting away on overgrown rails.
 The short-lived coal boom that upended Drummond and bankrupted JWR claimed yet another victim.

 The Oak Grove Mine on the former Birmingham Southern RR north and west of Birmingham proper is another deep shaft mining operation formerly owned by US Steel through its acquisition of Tennessee, Coal and Iron Company (TCI) in the 1960s.
 This mine supplied coal that used to be coked for the Fairfield Works of US Steel prior to Fairfield’s closure through the Birmingham Southern Railroad (BS).
 With the BOF mill closure looming in the mid 2000s, Birmingham Southern RR was sold by US Steel subsidiary Transtar to WATCO.
 The mill closed two years later and WATCO operated the remnants of the BS operation as the Birmingham Terminal RR (BHTR).
-Coal still moves from the Oak Grove mine via conveyor to the original prep plant at the Concord Mine site which ended onsite mining in 1985.
+Coal still moves from the Oak Grove mine via conveyor to the original US Steel built prep plant at the Concord Mine site which ended onsite mining in 1985.
 WATCO crews switch CSX unit coal trains into the linear coal yard at the Concord prep plant and deliver them to CSX who runs them south to Mobile for export.
-Watco still moves occasional coal to the former US Steel /Birmingham Southern Railroad barge load out at Birmingport to the north but movements are sporadic compared to the heyday when trains traveled the branch several times a day moving iron ore, coke and coal for the Fairfield mill.
+Watco also moves occasional coal to the former US Steel /Birmingham Southern Railroad barge load out at Birmingport, AL to the north of Birmingham.
+These movements are sporadic compared to the heyday when trains traveled the branch several times a day moving iron ore, coke and coal for the Fairfield mill under US Steel and Birmingham Southern Railroad ownership.

 The prototype railroads serving mines are CSX and NS.
+WATCO operates the former Birmingham Southern trackage as the Birmingham Terminal Railroad.
 CSX operates over the former L&N branch to Brookwood, AL as part of its Birmingham Terminal Division.
 It moved the few test coal trains for Drummond at the Shannon Mine at Dudley, AL and all Warrior Met Coal coming from the original JWR mines.
 CSX constructed a coal marshalling yard just south of Bessemer in Greater Birmingham at Temerson, AL where loading crews working the mine loadouts around Brookwood swap for mainline crews moving the coal south toward Mobile.
 NS works the recently opened Warrior Met Coal Blue Creek Project operation from its Berry Branch to the north of Brookwood, AL.